camerond/jquery-minical/source/documentation.markdown

 ## Initializing

-Javascript date parsing is a pain, and it's entirely possible that the date format you want displayed in your input is not one that JS can parse.
-If your page ever loads with a value already in the Minical-enabled input, Minical needs a Javascript-parseable date in order to set its initial value properly.
+JavaScript date parsing is a pain, and it's entirely possible that the date format you want displayed in your input won't be one that JS can parse.
+If your page ever loads with a value already in the Minical-enabled input, Minical needs a JavaScript-parseable date in order to set its initial value properly.

 In this case, you can just output a `data-minical-initial` attribute on your input element, give it a Javascript-parseable string, and Minical will initialize using that attribute instead of attempting to parse the value of your input.
+(Minical will also write that value to the input via the `date_format` method, so you don't even need to set an initial value for the input itself.)

-Either string or integer formats will work, but the most foolproof `data-minical-initial` attribute seems to be JavaScript's conversion of a date object to an integer (e.g. `+my_date_object`):
+Either string or integer formats will work, but the most foolproof `data-minical-initial` attribute seems to be JavaScript's conversion of a date object to an integer (e.g. `+my_date_object`).
+This renders a value of `12/13/2013` using the default date_format method:

 ```
 <input data-minical-initial="1386967591204">